nunchistudio/hashibox/README.md

 [Vault](https://www.vaultproject.io/).
 OSS and Enterprise versions of each product are supported.
 Consul Connect is enabled and uses Vault as CA provider.

-[Waypoint](https://www.waypointproject.io/) can be added but is optional.
 It also installs [Docker](https://www.docker.com/) for running Nomad's jobs inside containers.

 It leverages [Vagrant](https://www.vagrantup.com/) for virtualization, and